EDGE: the puzzling ellipticity of Eridanus II's star cluster and its implications for dark matter at the heart of an

 \subsubsection{EDGE ultra-faint dwarf candidates}

-The key observational properties of our EDGE ultra-faint dwarfs are presented in Table \ref{tab:eri_II_comparison}.
-For comparison, we include properties for the ultra-faint dwarf EriII, with values taken from the literature.
+The key observational properties of our EDGE UFDs are presented in Table \ref{tab:eri_II_comparison}.
+For comparison, we include properties for the UFD EriII, with values taken from the literature.
+The chosen EDGE galaxies are selected because they compare best to EriII in terms of their virial mass, stellar mass and their status as isolated reionisation fossils, but they are not intentionally designed to resemble EriII.
+Indeed, the EDGE stellar masses are somewhat greater than the upper limit measured for EriII.
 Notice that for Halo1459, the stellar mass and stellar metallicity drop as formation time is delayed (see GM:Later and GM:Latest).
 A delayed formation time also leads to a larger half-light radius and stellar velocity dispersion.
 These trends are a direct result of the assembly history and are described fully in \citet{2019ApJ...886L...3R}.
 The later forming versions of Halo1459 approach more and more closely the observed properties of EriII in just about every respect -- $M_*$, $R_{1/2}$, [Fe/H], $\sigma_{\rm LOS}$ and even the dynamical mass within $R_{1/2}$.
-This would suggest that EriII is likely a late-former, following \citet{2019ApJ...886L...3R}, which could be key to understanding its puzzling SC.
+This suggests that EriII is likely a late-former, following the arguments in \citet{2019ApJ...886L...3R}, which could be key to understanding its puzzling SC.